Microsoft SQL Server is one of the most popular enterprise databases, a lot of enterprises run MS SQL Server for their mission-critical applications

 Challenges in traditional backup

-- Large RPO because of the periodic full backup, you have to copy the backup file to the backup media through the network which takes time, users don’t get the desired SLAs for RPO
+- Large RPO because of the periodic full backup, you have to copy the backup file to the backup media through the network which takes time, and users don’t get the desired SLAs for RPO

 - Larget RTO, of course, the data backed up, has to move back to the production server from the backup media and the tool has to perform the full recovery.